Business bank account for LLC: requirements and steps

 Have these documents ready:

-Some banks may also require:
+Some banks may also require additional documentation:

 Tips for choosing the right bank for your LLC